lbastigk/Nebulite/CONTRIBUTING.md

 2. **Inherit from wrapper:** Create class inheriting from `Nebulite::FuncTreeExpansion::Wrapper<DomainClass, MyFeatureClass>`
 3. **Implement command methods:** Functions with `ERROR_TYPE (int argc, char* argv[])` signature
 4. **setupBindings():** Register your commands with the function tree
+5. **update** Add all necessary update-procedures within the tree
-5. **Add to GlobalSpaceTree:** Include in `include/GlobalSpaceTree.h` and initialize in constructor
+6. **Add to GlobalSpaceTree:** Include in `include/GlobalSpaceTree.h`, add to the update and initialize in constructor
-6. **Command line Variables** are more difficult to implement, as they require the full domain definition.
+7. **Command line Variables** are more difficult to implement, as they require the full domain definition.
 Bind them in `GlobalSpaceTree.cpp`

 ### Complete Code Example